smcclatchy/inference-for-high-dimensional-data/_episodes/03-inference-for-highthroughput.md

 ## Inference in Practice

-We have just downloaded high-throughput gene expression data and learned that it contained thousands of features.
-How do we bring in prior knowledge regarding random variables like p-values and simple small data vs complex large data analyses?

 Suppose we were given high-throughput gene expression data that was measured for several individuals in two populations.
 We are asked to report which genes have different average expression levels in the two populations.
 If instead of